-Think about dispensing with niceties and flowery language.
+• Think about dispensing with niceties and flowery language.
 Consider using bullet points, putting the most important message at the very beginning of the email, and highlighting or bolding key information.
 As with any busy student, international students are more likely to read and digest a short and focused email.

-Taking into account the fact that a number of students may not have been taught how to compose email messages:

-- Consider offering guidelines on email etiquette.
+Taking into account the fact that a number of students may not have been taught how to compose email messages: - Consider offering guidelines on email etiquette.
 For example, you might encourage students to use UCI email accounts, to state the subject in the subject line (instead of their first name or "hi"), to keep the greeting professional and to end with a "Thank you," or "Sincerely," followed by their full name as it appears on the roster.
 Formality in email messages must be learned.
 More often than not, your international students may not know that they are communicating in an informal, possibly offensive way. - Consider informing the student that specific words or phrases should or should not be used in email with a professor.
 Suggest alternative word or phrases. - Think about including an example email for reference in your syllabus or on your class website.

+What UCI international students say about best practices:

 "Skip the pointless parts of email messages and get right to the point.
 I hate getting long email messages that contain very little information.
 Lists are good.
 I wish academic email messages could be short and clear, at least easy to understand."
 "I like it when professors mark important messages as urgent and use stars to highlight important information."
 "When I first got here, I had no idea how to write a message to a professor.
 Good thing one of my instructors taught me the right way to email."

-3. Tips for Helping International Students Understand Reading Assignments

-One of the best ways of learning language and advancing conceptual understanding is by reading.
-Students can effectively utilize a variety of apps and translation devices to translate their English texts into their first languages.
-Below are tips to help your international students understand UCI reading assignments in English.
+Tips for Helping International Students Understand Reading Assignments One of the best ways of learning language and advancing conceptual understanding is by reading.
+Below are tips to help your international students understand UCI reading assignments.
 Prior to asking your students to read:

-- Explain the prominent cultural, historical or political references that appear in the assigned reading and that might not be familiar to students. - Point out or highlight key terms and expressions to draw students' attention to the vocabulary needed to understand and further investigate the subject matter in English. - Encourage students to use apps, iPads, and tablets to obtain valuable reading practice and support. - Consider asking students what information the titles, subtitles and organizational features of the texts provide about the main focus or thesis of the text. - Give students a brief abstract, PowerPoint presentation, or audio recording that provides a roadmap for the text that your students can use to orient themselves as they read.

-- Assign a "reading guide" or comprehension questions that focus on key points so students can orient themselves and check their understanding as they read. - Help students organize weekly peer study groups, in which they share insights and review the main concepts of their readings.
+- Explain the prominent cultural, historical or political references that appear in the assigned reading and that might not be familiar to students. - Point out or highlight key terms and expressions to draw students' attention to the vocabulary needed to understand and further investigate the subject matter in English. - Consider asking students what information the titles, subtitles and organizational features of the texts provide about the main focus or thesis of the text. - Give students a brief abstract, PowerPoint presentation, or audio recording that provides a roadmap for the text that your students can use to orient themselves as they read. - Assign a "reading guide" or comprehension questions that focus on key points so students can orient themselves and check their understanding as they read. - Help students organize weekly peer study groups, in which they share insights and review the main concepts of their readings.
 While your students read:

 • Encourage students to annotate their reading, ask questions about it, discuss it with others, complete assignments related to the reading, and look up key words.
 After your students read:

-Ask students to paraphrase or summarize key parts, apply ideas, and check for comprehension, e.g., by asking them to summarize key parts, define words, explain key points, write questions related to the content, respond to questions using clickers, write a "one-minute paper" explaining the most meaningful parts of the reading, list the most important "takeaways," or take a quiz related to the reading.
+• Ask students to paraphrase or summarize key parts, apply ideas, and check for comprehension, e.g., by asking them to summarize key parts, define words, explain key points, write questions related to the content, respond to questions using clickers, write a "one-minute paper" explaining the most meaningful parts of the reading, list the most important "takeaways," or take a quiz related to the reading.
+What UCI international students say about best practices: